Nadia Petrova: 2007: Dip in form

 At the Australian Open, Petrova reached the third round, before falling to Serena Williams, the eventual champion, after holding a 5–3 lead in the second set.

 At the Open Gaz de France in Paris, Petrova picked up her seventh career tour title and first of the season by beating Lucie Šafářová.
 Petrova reached the quarterfinals in Key Biscayne, losing to Justine Henin.
 Petrova then reached the final in Amelia Island where she was the defending champion, but lost to Golovin.
 After choosing not to compete in Charleston, Petrova failed to defend her title in Berlin, losing to Svetlana Kuznetsova in the quarterfinals, before retiring from her third-round match at the Italian Open due to low back pain.

 She was the eleventh-seeded player at the French Open, but was upset by Květa Peschke, 5–7, 7–5, 0–6.
 After the loss, she claimed that the lower-back pain sustained in Rome had been bothering her.
 It was her second consecutive first-round loss at the French Open because of an injury.
 At Wimbledon, Petrova lost to 19 year-old Ana Ivanovic 1–6, 6–2, 4–6 in the fourth round.

-In the 2007 Fed Cup tie against the USA in July, Petrova played a pivotal role in securing the victory for her team.
+In the 2007 Fed Cup tie against the U.S. team in July, Petrova played a pivotal role in securing the victory for her team.
 While losing on the first day against Venus Williams, she won her singles match against Meilen Tu on the second day, and then teamed with Elena Vesnina to beat Williams and Lisa Raymond in the decisive doubles rubber.

 At the LA Championships, Petrova reached her third final of the year, losing to Ana Ivanovic in straight sets.
 At the US Open, Petrova was seeded seventh, but lost to Ágnes Szávay in the third round, 4–6, 4–6.
 The loss meant that she had not gone past the fourth round of any Grand Slam tournament all year, the first time since 2002.

 She finished 2007 ranked No. 14, her lowest year-end ranking in five years.